 For example, in February we made it about working up to 15km run.
 March the aim was to run a personal best 5km.
 These are known as mesocycles.
 These months were then broken down into weeks and days (microcycles).

 The microcycles are basically how we manage training Monday through to Sunday.
-It is important that training distribution is centred around the event practice itself.
-In this case, a long run.
+Training distribution must be centred around the event practice itself.
+In this case, the long run.
 This is worth considering when incorporating supplementary activities such as strength training.

-As a general rule of thumb we recommend waiting 48h between higher intensity sessions.
+As a general rule of thumb, we recommend waiting for 48h between higher intensity sessions.
 See for recommended set up for a runner who’s looking to prepare for a 10km run.

 Here’s a week out of her training program:

 Try and consider how your longer bouts fit in with your week as they are often quite time-consuming.
 But they’re so worth fitting in.
 There are so many benefits physically and mentally to derive from a long run, cycle or even a big hike on a Sunday morning.

 Simply put, some planned variation is better than monotonous training, and any form that has you do more and/or push harder over time is crucial, whilst also allowing for things like adequate sleep, recovery and restoration.